Community Engagement Partnerships Inventory

 Other Partners: UWG School of Nursing, several community partners: Wellstar Medical Center (several hospitals in the state), Northside Hospital Healthcare System, Piedmont, Children's Health Care of Atlanta, East Alabama Medical Center, Encompass Rehabilitation, Regional Medical Center, Floyd Medical Center, Tanner Health System

-As part of the communication sciences and disorders graduate program, students are required to complete a fulltime and part time medical/clinical externships prior to graduation.
+As part of the communication sciences and disorders graduate program, students are required to complete a fulltime medical/clinical externships prior to graduation.
 This requires several community partnerships that we have greatly expanded in the past year.
 Our program cannot successfully prepare our CSD students for work in the medical field of speech-language pathology without these successful partnerships with the medical facilities and local ASHA certified SLPS.
 The communities surrounding UWG are quickly becoming a medical "hub."
 Particularly around the UWG Newnan campus area.
 As the field of speech-language pathology has evolved to serve more and more demanding medical populations, there has been a shortage of qualified professionals that are able to serve such populations.
 By expanding our "community" of medical partnerships, we are also expanding the availability of these medical services in our area and beyond.
-By creating and utilizing several medical partnerships to train and educate the next generation of speech-language pathologists, we are not only enhancing their learning but we are also strengthening professional responsibility of local SLPs by providing them an oppurtunity to give back to their profession and in many cases, their alma mater.
-We are helping to create a strong reputation for UWG and the level of education that is provided at this institutution.
+By creating and utilizing several medical partnerships to train and educate the next generation of speech-language pathologists, we are not only enhancing their learning but we are also strengthening professional responsibility of local SLPs by providing them an opportunity to give back to their profession and in many cases, their alma mater.
+We are helping to create a strong reputation for UWG and the level of education that is provided at this institution.